davidsntg/dawlysd.github.com/_posts/2021-11-23-azure-vms-automatic-patching-with-tags.md

 4. Install [Log Analytics agent](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/log-analytics-agent) on VMs and specify the Workspace ID
 5. [Schedule Update Deployment for VMs or Groups](https://docs.microsoft.com/en-us/azure/automation/update-management/deploy-updates)

-Management at scale through the Portal can be complicated: who should and must perform operations on the automation account ?
-How to prevent a user from creating/updating a schedule update deployment of a machine that does not belong to him/her ? ...
+Management at scale through the Portal can be complicated: who should and must perform operations on the automation account?
+How to prevent a user from creating/updating a schedule update deployment of a machine that does not belong to him/her? ...
 This is not really manageable at scale.

-The model which is presented bellow simplifies all this management.
+The bellow model simplifies all this management.
 Rather than "Schedule Update Deployment" in the Update Management tab of the Automation Account, we will **simply tag the machines we want to patch with a specific syntax**.

 Automation Account Runbooks will take care of the update deployment schedule configuration 🔥.
 Let's see how it works overall.

 # Big Picture

-For the rest of the article, I assume the following architecture:
+Assuming the following architecture:

 ![BigPicture]({{ site.baseurl }}/assets/images/update-management-big-picture.png)